asarum-ecological/2023_UndetectedTypha/README.md

 # Repository for Stewart, Hood and Martin (2023)

-This repo contains all available data used in our analysis, and all outputs.
+Welcome to the repository for our publication entitled "Widespread but Undetected: The Cryptic Invasion of Non-Native Cattail in a Pacific Northwest Estuary", which was published in the journal Estuaries and Coasts in 2023.

-You will find the following contents in various folders:
+You will find the following contents in this repository:

+## Publication Files
+  - a .pdf of the published manuscript (this will appear 12 months after publication)
+  - a .pdf of the digital supplemental materials

 ## Spectral Analysis
   - outputs of spectral analysis at various resolutions for both imagery datasets